World Health Day: NAS takes free medical care to Abuja community

 As part of its activities to mark the 2021 World Health Day, the National Association of Seadogs, NAS, on Saturday rendered free medical services to the Ushafa community in Bwari Area Council of the Federal Capital Territory, FCT, Abuja.

-He said most residents of the rural communities hardly find drugs or even medical personnel in its primary health centre, hence the association decided to bring the medical service to them to look at cases like malaria and other common ailments that could be handled at the centre.
+He said most residents of the rural communities hardly find drugs or even medical personnel in its primary health center, hence the association decided to bring the medical service to them to look at cases like malaria and other common ailments that could be handled at the center.

-According to him, “We are members of the National Association of Seadogs also known as Pyrates Confraternity, Abuja 1 Chapter called Zuma Deck.
-We are here on a medical mission to the Ushafa community.
+According to him, “We are members of the National Association of Seadogs also known as Pyrates Confratetnity, Abuja 1 Chapter called Zuma Deck.
+We are here on a medical mission to Ushafa community.

-ALSO READ: Buhari salutes Dangote on birthday, describes him as ‘Corona Warrior’

 “It is part of the activities to mark the 2021 World Health Day which actually held on the 8th of April but we decided to do ours on a Saturday so that we could be able to meet people at home so that they will be able to come out and get medical care.